 a much wider spread than a normal hand of similar proportions.
 This

-physical trait allowed Liszt greater flexibility and a wider reach, but we must remember,
+physical trait allowed Liszt greater flexibility and a wider reach, but we must always remember,

 the real source of magic came from Liszt's heart, soul and mind.

 some venues Liszt performed with two pianos on stage.
-This was so because when one
+This was done so that, when one

-piano was wacked out of tune he could continue on the other.
+piano was whacked out of tune he could continue on the other.
 It's not

-that he smashed the keys like a madman, it's just that pianos at that
+that Liszt smashed the keys like a madman, it's just that pianos at that

-time were still in a transitional period- basically lightweight harpsichords
+time were still in a transitional state—basically, they were lightweight harpsichords

 being transformed into sturdy pianos with more keys.
 Many virtuosos

-were begining to demand a more powerful instrument and Liszt headed
+at that time were beginning to demand a more powerful instrument, and Liszt lead

 that wave of evolution, as his orchestrated sounds on the keyboard were far